 “Design and technology is an inspiring, rigorous and practical subject.
-Using creativity and imagination, pupils design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.”
+Using creativity and imagination, children design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.”
 National Curriculum, 2014

 Intent of our Design and Technology Provision